Danielhp95/gym-kuhn-poker/README.md

 >>> env = gym.make('KuhnPoker-v0', **dict()) # optional secondary argument
 ```

-The environment takes the following parameters from `gym.make`
+The `dict()` in the expression above includes keyword arguments for the underlying environment:
 + `number_of_players`: Number of players (Default 2).
 + `deck_size`: Size of the deck from which cards will be drawn, one for each player (Default 3).
 + `betting_rounds`: Number of times that (Default: 2).